PaulKinlan/paul.kinlan.me/content/en/2010-12-15-omni-launch-launch-installed-web-apps-from-th.markdown

 </div>

-<p>The important thing here is the &ldquo;omnibox&rdquo; attribute which lets you define a
+<p>The important thing here is the 'omnibox' attribute which lets you define a
 keyword that will allow the user to activate your extension.</p>

 <p>Chrome does a lot of magic now, firstly it takes your 16 pixel icon and when
-ever the user types &ldquo;go&rdquo; into the address bar this icon will be shown next to the action (although it will be in grey-scale).
+ever the user types 'go' into the address bar this icon will be shown next to the action (although it will be in grey-scale).
 If you load this extension now, as is, you will see what I mean.</p>

 <p>Now lets add some functionality to the background.html file.
 This is the
 brains of our extension.
 The way the extension works is a  progressive filter.
-If I type &ldquo;go t&rdquo; it will find all apps that contain &ldquo;t&rdquo;, if I type &ldquo;tw&rdquo; it will find all apps that have a &ldquo;tw&rdquo; in their name.
+If I type 'go t' it will find all apps that contain 't', if I type 'tw' it will find all apps that have a 'tw' in their name.
 It is pretty basic stuff.</p>

 <p>The first thing that we will do is hook-up the a function that handles the